Cabin in the Sky (film): Showmen's Trade Review

 At a screening of the film, Showmen's Trade Review gathered and listed possible ideas for theaters to promote the film.
-Newspapers and radios were encouraged to hold contests where viewers were to submit: dreams, recipes that use inexpensive ingredients, the furnishing and construction of their ideal "Cabin in the Sky," and incidences with "luck charms."
+Newspapers and radios were encouraged to hold contests where viewers were to submit, dreams, recipes that use inexpensive ingredients, the furnishing and construction of their ideal "Cabin in the Sky," or incidents they have personally experienced using "luck charms."
 A "Go to Church Sunday" campaign included offering discounts on tickets for congregations to bring in new worshipers.
-For the stage, choral groups or amateur night with comedy, singing and dancing night were suggested.
-For the lobby, a trio of boys singing and dancing where boys could throw large, 12 inch square dice.
+For the stage, choral groups or amateur night with comedy, singing and dancing nights were suggested.
+For the lobby, a trio of boys singing and dancing where boys could throw large, 12-inch square dice was suggested.
 To play on Eddie Rochester Anderson's difficulty with his necktie in the film, it was suggested to borrow mannequins and hold a tie tying contest where the top ten fastest contestants gain free admission.

 While the article did suggest that these activities were held using people of color, it closed out by emphasizing that focus of an all-black cast should not be used as the main selling points as it would sell "through confidence that it will be enthusiastically received by [the] customers."

 Reception

 In the 1940s, movie theaters in many cities, particularly in the southern United States, refused to show films with prominent black performers.
 On July 29, 1943, in Mt.
 Pleasant, Tennessee, the film was pulled after the first 30 minutes on orders from the local sheriff.
 A crowd gathered outside the theater and someone threatened to "pull the switch."

 The film was nominated for an Academy Award for Best Original Song for "Happiness Is a Thing Called Joe" sung by Ethel Waters.

-According to MGM records the film made $1,719,000 in the US and Canada and $234,000 elsewhere resulting in a profit of $587,000.
+According to MGM records the film made $1,719,000 in the US and Canada and $234,000 elsewhere, resulting in a profit of $587,000.

 After years of unavailability, Warner Home Video and Turner Entertainment released Cabin in the Sky on DVD on January 10, 2006.

 On Rotten Tomatoes, the film holds a rating of 81% from 47 reviews and an average rating of 7.2/10.
-The consensus summarizes: "Cabin in the Sky's racial stereotypes are impossible to ignore -- but so are its irresistible musical numbers and brilliantly talented cast."
+The website's critics consensus reads, "Cabin in the Sky's racial stereotypes are impossible to ignore – but so are its irresistible musical numbers and brilliantly talented cast."